 Fulbright Senior Award

-Awards are granted through a competition open to researchers and lecturers of higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes and other scientific units in Poland, in all fields, except for projects which require direct contact with patients.
-Awards are offered for 3 to 9 months.
+Awards are granted through a competition open to researchers and lecturers of all fields from higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes and other scientific units in Poland except for projects which require direct contact with patients.
+Awards are offered for 3 to 9 month periods.

 Individuals eligible to apply:

 - Are Polish citizens who do not have dual Polish and U.S. citizenship or permanent residence in the U.S. (green card)

 - Are not in the United States at the time of submitting the application and have not resided in the United States for 5 or more consecutive years in the six-year period preceding the date of application.
 A candidate who has lived in the United States for 9 months (or more) during a calendar year is deemed to have resided in the United States for that year.
 Additionally, preference is given to those candidates who have not had substantial recent experience in the United States which is defined as a period aggregating more than an academic year (9 months) during the past 5 years.